-Student's Full Name Ounty Schools Date School Parent(s)/Guardian(s) Grade: Address: WVEIS: City/State/Zip: Telephone: Dear Parent/Adult Student: As a result of: a Student Assistance Team (SAT) meeting conducted on an Eligibility Committee (EC) meeting conducted on , an Individualized Education Program (IEP) Team meeting con nducted on a disciplinary action occurring on other the district is proposing or refusing to initiate or change the educational evaluation or reevaluation of the student. the identification of the student as having a disability. the educational placement of the student. the provision of a free appropriate public education (FAPE) to the student.
-Specifically, the district is: The district is proposing or refusing this action because 2: The evaluation procedure(s), assessment(s), record(s) or report(s) t action include: Other options the district considered, but rejected include: The reasons the above options were rejected include: Other factors relevant to the district'sproposal orrefusal is nclude: and/or the West Virginia Department of 1.800.642.8541. procedural safeguards may lilable, the local Parent E be obtained by contacting the ducator Resource Center a Sig nature/Position Date
+County Schools Student's Full Name Date PART XII: PRIOR WRITTEN NOTICE OF DIST TRICT'S PROPOSAL/REFUSAL ı Dear Parent/Adult Student: As a result of: a Student Assistance Team (SAT) meeting conducted on an Eligibility Committee (EC) meeting conducted on an Individualized Education Program (IEP) Team meeting of a disciplinary action occurring on other The district is proposing or refusing to initiate or changed the educational evaluation or reevaluation of the student. the identification of the student as having a disability. the educational placement of the student. the provision of a free appropriate public education (FAPE) conducted on, Specifically, the district is: The district is proposing or refusing this action because the district is proposing or refusing this action because the district is proposed or refused action include: Other options the district considered, but rejected include: The reasons the above options were rejected include: Other factors relevant to the district's proposal or refusa l include: and/or the West Virginia Department $1.800.642.8541$. ned by contacting the Resource Center at Signature/Position Date

-West Virginia Department of Education July 2017 This is a sample letter to request a copy of your child's school records or to review your child's school records in person.
+This is a sample letter to request a copy of your child's school records or to review your child's school records in person.
 Send this letter to the Special Education Director by certified mail with a return receipt.
 Keep a copy for your records.

-(Insert name of Special Education Director) (Insert name of county) County Schools
+(Insert Special Education Director's name), Special Education Director (Insert county name) County Schools (Insert address)

-(Insert address)

-RE: Request for school records of (Insert child's full name)
+RE: Request for school records of (insert child's full name)